Stanford-NavLab/gnss_lib_py/docs/source/tutorials/tutorials.rst

-Measurement Tutorials
+NavData Tutorials
 ---------------------

 Our unifying class.

-TODO: simple example showing the speed up of the measurement class and intuitive adding data to it.
+TODO: simple example showing the speed up of the NavData class and intuitive adding data to it.

 .. code-block:: python